 The financial instruments are measured internally by their internal credit ratings ranging from 1 to 19 based on the borrowers' repayment ability and likelihood of individual counterparties being default.
-Then, as part of internal key management reporting, the Group maps the internal credit ratings by their credit quality at Stage 1 (Normal), Stage 2 (Special-mentioned), Stage 3 (Sub-standard, Doubtful and Loss) respectively.
+Then, as part of internal key management reporting, the Group maps the internal credit ratings by their credit quality at Stage 1 (Normal), Stage 2 (Special-mentioned).
+Stage 3 (Sub-standard, Doubtful and Loss) respectively.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in thousands of Hong Kong dollars, unless otherwise stated)
+(Expressed in thousands of Hong Kong dollars, unless otherwise stated)

-- 8 Financial risk management (continued) - (a) Credit risk (continued) - (x) Expected credit loss measurement (continued) - (1) Significant increase in credit risk ("SICR")
+- (x) Expected credit loss measurement (continued) - (1) Significant increase in credit risk ("SICR")